rtCamp/wordpress-skeleton/README.md

 ## Setup CI/CD
 To setup CI/CD in your project follow these steps:

+0. If you're creating a site through EasyEngine v4, add flag `--public-dir=current` in creation for proper configuration.

-1. Download the required configuration files.
+1. Download the required configuration files and put them in `.github` folder of your repo.

 ```bash
 git clone --depth=1 git@github.com:rtCamp/github-actions-wordpress-skeleton.git